Good morning, NBC News readers.

 "We are in a constitutional crisis," House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., told reporters after the vote.
 "We are now in it."

-While legal minds stew over how the fight for the special counsel's full report will ultimately play out, the Senate Intelligence Committee subpoenaed Donald Trump Jr. to answer questions in their Russia probe.
+how the fight for the special counsel's full report will ultimately play out, the legal minds stew over to answer questions in their Russia probe.
+Senate Intelligence Committee subpoenaed Donald Trump Jr.

 The committee, led by Republicans, is nearing completion of its investigation into Russian election interference.